aaronc/freactive/README.md

 **The `rx` macro**: The `rx` macro returns an `IDeref` instance (can be `deref`'ed with `@`) whose value is the body of the expression.
 This value gets updated when (and only when) one of the dependencies captured in its body (reactive `atom`s, other `rx`'s and also things like [`cursor`](#cursors)'s) gets "invalidated".
 (Pains were taken to make this invalidation process as efficient and configurable as possible.)

-**Binding to attributes, style properties and node positions:** Passing an `rx` or reactive `atom` (or any `IDeref` instance) as an attribute, style property or child of a DOM element represented via a hiccup vector binds it to that site. freactive makes sure that any updates to `rx`'s or `atom`'s are propogated to that DOM site only as often as necessary (coordinated with `requestAnimationFrame`).
+**Binding to attributes, style properties and node positions:** Passing an `rx` or reactive `atom` (or any `IDeref` instance) as an attribute, style property or child of a DOM element represented via a hiccup vector binds it to that site. freactive makes sure that any updates to `rx`'s or `atom`'s are propogated directly to that DOM site only as often as necessary (coordinated with `requestAnimationFrame`).

 **Mounting components:** components are mounted by passing a target node and hiccup vector to the `mount!` function (this will replace the last child of the target node with the mounted node!).